 - Journals: International Journal of Sports Nutrition, Applied Physiology, Nutrition, & Metabolism; The American Journal of Clinical Nutrition are three journals that I like to search around on when I’ve got time.

 - Books: I will admit, I haven’t really read any books related to health/nutrition lately!
 I’m always open to suggestions!

-- Podcasts: Bulletproof Radio, The Cabral Concept; Health, Nutrition and Functional Medicine, and Revolution Health Radio are some of my favorite health/nutrition podcasts that I listen to for some up to date information, research and recommendations.
+- Podcasts: The Cabral Concept; Health, Nutrition and Functional Medicine, Food Psych, Nourishing Women Podcast, and Funk’tional Nutrition Podcast are some of my favorite health/nutrition podcasts that I listen to for some up to date information, research and recommendations.

 - I also still love magazines like Women’s Health, SELF, and Fitness – oftentimes they employ dietitians to write or contribute to pieces that are related to nutrition, so you can be certain the information is valid.
 These are a good way to keep up with current social “trends” that are big for the general public!